Gho2st/Gho2st/README.md

 <h1 align="center">Hi 👋, I'm Dominik</h1>
-<h3>About Me</h3>
-<p>I am a bioinformatics student with a passion for web development.
-I'm eager to contribute to projects that bridge these domains.</p>

 ## About Me
-- 📚 I'm studying bioinformatics in my second year.
+- 📚 I'm studying bioinformatics (second year).
-- 🧬 I conducted a DNA data analysis project, which you can find in this repository.
+- 🧬 I made a DNA data analysis project, which you can find in this repository.
+- 💪 i belive in the power of new media and cryptocurrency.

 ## Projects